nestoralfaro/math/README.md

+# Math
+## By Nestor Alfaro

+This app implements the concepts of a stateful react component.
+The component `<Math>` has a `decimal` optional attribute that rounds and fixes the many decimals to show from the calculation. `decimal` defaults to `2`.

-# Getting Started with Create React App
+# Getting Started with Create React App (Default docs)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).